mongodb/docs/source/includes/check-resource-status.rst

 refreshes immediately when something changes until the status phase achieves the ``Running`` state.

-If the deployment fails, see :doc:`/reference/troubleshooting`.
+See :doc:`/reference/troubleshooting` for information about the resource deployment statuses.